rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 0x00043348: 0x<span class="jsMemVar9">0000000200043335</span>
 ...</div></div>

 Neat!
 If we stare at the patterns in the memory we can make out the other arrays and stuff we initialized earlier.
 And if you think about it, we pretty much already have the **addrof** and **fakeobj** primitives here.
-At <span class="jsMemVarExt11">index 10</span>, we can get the address of the object currently in **objArr**, so if we put any object of our choice in that array we can see its address.
-And similarly, if we put an address to an object at that spot, we'll be able to access it through that array.
+At <span class="jsMemVarExt11">index 10</span>, we can get the address of the object currently in objArr, so if we put an object of our choice in that array we can see its address.
+And if we put an address to an object at that index, we'll be able to access it through the objArr array.
 That'll be our **addrof** and **fakeobj**!

 Let's write the primitives to get and set the upper 32 bits: